sharmaraghav644/LoanDefaultPredictionApp/README.md

 1. Enter details about the loan and borrower (e.g., Age, Income, Loan Amount).
 2. Select categorical options (e.g., Education, Employment Type).
-3. Click **Predict** to view the loan default likelihood for each model.
+3. Click **Submit** to view the loan default likelihood for each model.

 ## Models Used